greenelab/phenoplier/README.md

 parallel -k --lb --halt 2 -j1 'bash run_nbs.sh {}' ::: 01_preprocessing/*.ipynb
 ```

-Or if you want to run all the analysis at once, you can use:
+Or if you want to run all the analyses at once, you can use:

 ```bash
 shopt -s globstar